 The government was clear in its plans to artificially depress outcomes in order to return to pass rates similar but lower than 2019 rates.
-At Key Stage 4, outcomes are demonstrably better than 2019 in almost every single area.
-2022 outcomes are given for information only and may be used as a comparison.
+National pass rates declined in 2023 and continued to decline in 2024.
+Rates of decline were slower at Wigston Academy than national rates.
+At Key Stage 4, outcomes are broadly improved from 2019.
+Results have not yet been nationally validated.